JohnGu9/AnimatedSize/README.md

 ## Custom animation curve

 AnimatedSize implement the animation that underlay is [css transition](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions).
-Setup factor other properties to custom your animation `curve` as well as `duration` and `delay`
+Setup factor other properties to custom your animation `curve` as well as `duration` and `delay`.

 ```jsx
 <AnimatedSize